pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

     ```console
     kubectl logs deployment/learningcenter-operator -n learningcenter
     ```

     Access the portal logs by running:

     ```console
     kubectl logs deployment/learningcenter-portal -n {PORTAL_NAMESPACE}
     ```

-2. Observe that the TLS secret `tls` is not available.
+2. Check whether the TLS secret `tls` is available.
 The TLS secret must be on the Learning Center operator namespace (by default `learningcenter`).
 If the TLS secret is not on the Learning Center operator namespace, the operator logs contain the following error:

     ```console
     ERROR:kopf.objects:Handler 'learningcenter' failed temporarily: TLS secret tls is not available